pythonexcels/pythonexcels.github.io/_posts/2009-09-29-Basic-Excel-Driving-With-Python.md

     ![excelblank](/assets/images/20090929_excelblank.png)

+    The setup is now complete and you can add data to the spreadsheet.

 6. Add some text into the first cell

     ![idlehello](/assets/images/20090929_idlehello.png)

-    After typing these commands, you’ll see the “Hello Excel” text in your Excel worksheet and in your IDLE window.
+    After typing these commands, you’ll see “Hello Excel” in cell A1 of your Excel worksheet and in your IDLE window.

     ![excelhello](/assets/images/20090929_excelhello.png)

-    The setup is now complete and you can add data to the spreadsheet.
     There are several options for addressing cells and blocks of data in Excel; I’ll cover a few of them here.
 You can address individual cells with the ``Cells(row,column).Value`` pattern,